ertantherock/FlightServices/README.md

 - Role-based authentication is implemented using Spring Security.
 - Admin users have additional privileges for managing flights and airports.
+- Normal users cannot add, delete, or update airports or flights.

 ## Configuration

 1. **Configure the application.properties file with MySQL database details.
-For this project you can use SQL file if you want**
+For this project, you can use SQL files if you want**
 2. **Pull the project to your local**

    `https://github.com/ertantherock/FlightServices.git`